-Where Customer requests further information, CSP may provide further details, including confidential information, provided that Customer has signed an appropriate confidentiality agreement.
+Where Customer requests further information, CSP may provide further details, including confidential information, provided that Customer has signed an appropriate confidentiality agreement, without prejudice to the CSP's obligation to provide to Customer all information necessary to demonstrate compliance with the obligations laid down in Article 28 GDPR.
 Such confidential information may be unsanitized attestations or reports, for instance that result from accredited independent third-party audits.